forhappy/RegexKit/README.md

 # Download

-As for v0.1.1, we only provide package on Mac OS X.
+As for v0.1.1,only package on Mac OS X is provided.(Windows and Linux version is under packaging)

 - Max OS X: [RegexKit.app](https://github.com/forhappy/RegexKit/releases/download/v0.1.1/RegexKit.app.zip)